Solenox-Project-Technologies/.github/profile/README.md

 # Solenox Project Technologies

-We are an independent development team which (mostly) specializes on:
+We are an independent development team from Russia, which (mostly) specializes on:

 - Lua (Native, Garry's Mod)
 - Python (Native, Django, GUI)